Websites vs. Web Apps vs. Web Services: Understanding the Key Differences

 What Is a Web Application?

 A web application is a software program that runs within a web browser and provides interactive, dynamic functionality.
-Unlike simple websites, web apps process user input, perform logic on the server (or client), and update UIs accordingly.
+Unlike simple websites, web apps process user input, perform logic on the server (or client), and update interfaces accordingly.

 What Is a Web Service?